Corporate Governance Report

 Composition of the Supervisory Board

-As early as 2010, the Supervisory Board listed a set of required qualities for future appointments of Supervisory Board members and amended them in 2012.
+As early as 2010, the Supervisory Board listed a set of required qualities for future appointments of Supervisory Board members.
+They were amended most recently in 2012.
 The detailed requirements are as follows:

 - With respect to nominations of Supervisory Board members, the Nomination Committee shall ensure that the Supervisory Board at all times consists of members who, individually and collectively as a team, have the knowledge, skills and experience required to perform their tasks properly.
 In addition, the members should be independent.
 The Nomination Committee will strive to enhance the efficiency and transparency of the selection process.
 As a general rule, the Supervisory Board members are nominated for election for the longest possible period in compliance with the Company's Articles of Association.

-- AIXTRON currently exports more than 85% of its products overseas and almost 90% thereof to Asia and consequently international experience in the electronics and lighting appliances markets that are specific to AIXTRON's areas of interest is of the greatest benefit to the Company.
+- AIXTRON currently exports more than 85% of its products overseas, of which more than 90% to Asia.
+Experience in the electronics and lighting appliances markets that are specific to AIXTRON's areas of interest is of the greatest benefit to the Company.

 - As a general rule, new members of the Supervisory Board should not be older than 70 when they retire from the Supervisory Board.
 When elected, they should be available to the Company for at least two election periods.

 - The aim should be that the individual Supervisory Board members will have training, qualifications, expertise and international experience that are as diverse as possible so that collectively they will have the necessary knowledge, skills and experience required to perform their tasks properly.
 They should have company and product oriented relevant experience with an understanding of the business model, the specifics of the industry and the processes in the various departments of business management and administration, including more specifically accounting, audit of the annual financial statements, corporate development, capital market, technology, special machine production, markets, sales, lighting market, etc.